 Ramadan Crafts for Kids: Fun Ramadan Activities & Eid Crafts for Kids

-Here are a few ideas for some kids Ramadan crafts!
+Here are a few ideas for some kids Ramadan crafts and Ramadan family activities!

 - Origami star Eid necklace